gcallah/SoftwareEngineering/md/chap1.md

   - Customers and developers define what software is to be built, what functionalities it will have, and what constraints it will have
 - **Software development**
-  - The stage in which the software is made.
+  - This is the stage in which the software is made and "coded".
 - **Software validation**
   - The software is checked to see if it meets its specification
 - **Software evolution**
-  - The stage where software is maintained to meet future changes in its requirements and specification
+  - This is the stage where software is maintained to meet future changes in its requirements and specification

 (textbook pg.
 23)